smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 Our last step is now to include our code from the [previous chapter](pt7) in order to draw the Mandelbrot set in the window.
 This is actually the easy part since all the hard work was done in the last chapter.
-We will build from the two functions [test_convergence](pt7#the-test_convergence-function) and [draw_mandelbrot](pt7#the-draw_mandelbrot-function-️).
+We will build from the two functions : [test_convergence](pt7#the-test_convergence-function) and [draw_mandelbrot](pt7#the-draw_mandelbrot-function-️).

-These two functions can be added in a separate file "mandelbrot.s" in order to structure our project.
+These two functions can be added in a separate file "mandelbrot.s" in order to structure our project as we already did in the previous chapter.
-This will require us to add few lines in the Makefile in order to compile this new file into an object file and to link it when making the final executable.
+This will require us to add few lines in the Makefile in order to compile ⚙️ this new file into an object file and to link 🔗 it when making the final executable.

 The `test_convergence` function does not need any modification, it still receives the normalized coordinates as input and decide if the corresponding pixel must be drawn or not.
-The `draw_mandelbrot` function howver needs some modifications.
+The `draw_mandelbrot` function however needs some adjustments.
-First, it is necessary to pass the image pointer to the function in order to draw the pixels and store it in the stack :
+First, in order to draw the pixels, it is necessary to pass the image pointer to the function and store it in the stack 🥞 :

 <div class="code_frame"> mandelbrot.s | Assembly x86-64 </div>
 {% highlight nasm linenos %}